wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

-  set column field name to sort by for the printed table
+  Set column field name to sort by for the printed table.

 - **Default:** `undefined`